House members introduce bill to stabilize Metro funding

 Money for Metro expansion and renovation projects comes from state, local and federal dollars.
 The federal government provides about $150 million a year, but under Connolly’s proposal, that would grow by $5 million a year starting in 2023, until 2030, when it would jump by $10 million.
 In 2031, Metro would receive $200 million in federal funding.

 Connolly said the bill is backed by the region’s Democratic congressional delegation and is co-sponsored by D.C.
 Del.
 Eleanor Holmes Norton, House Majority Leader Steny H. Hoyer (D-Md.), Reps.
-John Sarbanes, Jamie Raskin, Anthony G. Brown and David Trone of Maryland; and Reps.
+John Sarbanes, Jamie B. Raskin, Anthony G. Brown and David Trone of Maryland, and Reps.
 Don Beyer and Jennifer Wexton of Virginia.

 A version of the bill passed in the House last year but died without Senate support.